 <script src="https://cdn.jsdelivr.net/npm/[email protected]/dist/jquery.min.js"></script>

-Some practical tips and注意事项
+Some practical tips and precautions

 - Path normalization:Always use

-{{ System.TemplateUrl }}To refer to the built-in static resources of the template, this ensures the universality of the path, even if the website changes its domain name or is deployed in a subdirectory, no manual modification of the template code is required. - Resource organization:Under your template static resource directory, it is recommended to create subfolders based on resource types, such as
+{{ System.TemplateUrl }}To reference the static resources included in the template, this ensures the universality of the path, even if the website changes the domain name or is deployed in a subdirectory, there is no need to manually modify the template code. - Resource organization:Under your template static resource directory, it is recommended to create subfolders according to the type of resources, such as

 - Performance optimization:Compress CSS and JavaScript files as much as possible, merge small CSS/JS files to reduce HTTP requests.For images, choosing the appropriate format (such as WebP) and size, and considering the use of lazy loading technology, can significantly improve page loading speed.